-For the past decade she has taught English at Oakwood Secondary School.
-As an English teacher, Melissa loves sharing the stories of courageous characters from hundreds, even thousands of years ago, with the students of today.
-People often ask her why she is so passionate about the issue of menstrual equity.
-She has said the answer is because every day, she has the privilege of witnessing both the simultaneous beauty of her students’ physical growth into womanhood along with the intellectual growth that helps them discover the kind of women they will become.
+Since 2019, Melissa has served as Executive Director and founder of The Pad Project, a non-profit organization dedicated to the idea that “a period should end a sentence, not a girl’s education.”
+Today, The Pad Project creates and cultivates local and global partnerships to end period stigma and to empower women and all menstruators worldwide.
+Often asked why she is so passionate about the issue of menstrual equity, Melissa’s answer is that every day, she has the privilege of witnessing the simultaneous beauty of her students’ physical growth into womanhood along with their intellectual growth that helps them discover the kind of women they will become.
 She believes it is at this tender and transitional moment that education must be nurtured and never, ever stopped.

 “I would hope that people take away an awareness that periods are a source of strength, not a source of shame, that the fight for menstrual justice is a real fight, it’s a worthwhile fight, and that girls and women can do so much to help the world when they are invited to participate as full and equal citizens.
 On a personal level, if anybody has a passion for an injustice and they want to take action, they can do it.”